willdady/foreman/README.md

 ### Job

-A job is a single task that needs to be executed.
+A job defines a single task that needs to be executed.
 It can be anything from running a script to deploying an application.

 ### Executor

 An executor is responsible for executing jobs on behalf of a foreman agent.

-Foreman uses Docker as it's job executor.
+Foreman manages Docker as it's job executor.

 ## Sequence diagram